mnussbaumer/cssex/README.md

 div { background-color: white, color: orange }
 ```

-This means it can condense the final output.
-Right now it doesn't substitute repeated rules, but that might be added in the future.
+This means it can condense the final output, and also that it's ok to `@apply` multiple `@expandable` classes to an element as any repeated attributes are just replaced, or define selectors with repeated attributes in different places as they coalesce into a single representations.

-If you want multiple declarations to not be merged right now the only possibility is to have different entry points that produce plain css files and use them with regular `@import` rules on a final css file that isn't parsed by cssex.
+If you want multiple declarations to not be merged right now the only possibility is to have different entry points that produce plain css files and use them with regular `@import` rules on a final css.

 The final output always follows this format:

 ```
 @charset
 @imports
+@font-face
 **:root { variables }**
+@expandables
 **all regular selectors and their rules**
-@font-face
 @media
 @keyframes
+\n
 ```